Constantin Cândea

-Constantin Cândea (/ro/; December 15, 1887 - March 4, 1971) was a Romanian chemist, professor of Chemistry, Ph.D., engineer, and later Rector at the Polytechnic University of Timișoara (formerly the Polytechnic School of Timișoara) between 1946 and 1947.
+Constantin Cândea (/ro/; December 15, 1887 - March 4, 1971) was a Romanian chemist, professor, Doctor Docent, Engineer with habilitation in Chemistry, and Rector of the Politehnica University of Timișoara (then the Polytechnic School of Timișoara) between 1946 and 1947.
+He founded the chemistry laboratories of the Polytechnic School of Timișoara, served as a deputy, and was a member of the Romanian Academy of Sciences.